-Try a subject search on Library Search | Ketu with the terms:
+Search Library Search Ketu for holdings.
+Try a subject search with some of the following terms:

 - China -- Description and travel

 - Chinese -- New Zealand -- History

 - Chinese New Zealanders -- Biography

 - Immigrants -- New Zealand -- History

 - Minorities -- New Zealand

 - New Zealanders -- China

 You can add more specific terms to narrow your search.
 For example: